-17 generators and therefore congestion is not limited solely to AM and PM peak hours, but is spread more received from DDOT (DDOT 2012-2014).
+17 generators and therefore congestion is not limited solely to AM and PM peak hours, but is spread more 18 evenly throughout the day than office-focused downtown areas such as the L'Enfant Plaza area studied in received from DDOT (DDOT 2012-2014).
 The intersections that have the highest accident rating are

-19 the Maryland Avenue Sw Transportation Study that used a 1176 factor.
+19 the Marylana Avenue Sw Transportation Sludy that used a 11% factor.